rchopra/rchopra.github.io/syllabus.markdown

 ### Academic Honesty

-You are encouraged to get help from me, the TAs, the Internet, but you **may not copy code directly from somewhere else**.
+You are encouraged to get help from me, the TAs, the Internet, or other students, but you **may not copy code directly from somewhere else**.
 Each student must submit their homework, projects, and labs independently and elaborate on who they collaborated with and how.
 You may get general help from other students, but you may not discuss exact code or specific solutions.
 Exams and quizzes must be done independently.

 The course staff will use plagiarism detection tools when grading assignments.
 The first time an assignment is found to be plagiarized, the assignment grade